rikkimax/twp-d/manuscript/content/variables/primitives.md

 **Theory:**

 Types are the representation of information within memory.
-Primitive types can be categoriesed under:
+Primitive types can be categorized under:

 * Whole numbers
     E.g. 5, 7, 10, 2000